Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

 Given these shortcomings in related work, a new definition of conservative PDFs is desired.
 This definition should be applicable to non-Gaussian PDFs (Question \#1), should enable the analysis of fusion rule outputs to answer question \#2, and for Gaussians should be roughly equivalent to the p.s.d. definition of conservative.
 We would also like this definition to have some intuitive appeal.

-In this paper, we first propose a definition that fully captures the intuition for what a conservative PDF should be.
-We consider this the ideal answer to Question \#1 for non-Gaussian PDFs.
-Unfortunately, we also show that in general this definition cannot hold through any fusion rule that does not know the correlation between its inputs (Question \#2).
-We therefore propose a weaker definition of conservative that is preserved through various data fusion methods, including the linear opinion pool \cite{clemen1999combining,Abbas2009}, Chernoff or log linear opinion pool \cite{Julier}, and homogeneous fusion \cite{Taylor2019}.
-This definition has the desirable property of being equivalent to the p.s.d. definition of conservative when applied to Gaussians.
-We also show that this weaker version of conservative is preserved through Bayesian posterior updating (Question \#3).
+In this paper, we first propose a definition (strictly conservative) for answering Question \#1 for non-Gaussian PDFs.
+This definition is based off of the concept of minimum volume sets and is closely related to the \emph{matrix version} of p.s.d. for Gaussian distributions with the same mean.
+We believe this definition has considerable intuitive appeal when answering Question \#1.
+Unfortunately, we also show that in general this definition cannot hold through any fusion rule that does not know the common information between its inputs (Question \#2).
+We therefore propose a weaker definition of conservative (also based off minimum volume sets) that is preserved through various data fusion methods assuming the input PDFs can be factored into common and independent PDFs \emph{and} all PDFs are normalizable (they integrate to a finite value across $\mathbb{R}^m$).
+Given these assumptions, we can prove properties for data fusion techniques including the linear opinion pool \cite{clemen1999combining,Abbas2009}, Chernoff or log linear opinion pool \cite{Julier}, and homogeneous fusion \cite{Taylor2019}.

 The rest of the paper is as follows.
 We introduce our new definitions of conservativeness in section \ref{sec: Def_Cons}, and compare them against prior definitions in Section~\ref{s:ComparePrevious}.
-In Section \ref{s:Applications} we show how our new definition of conservativeness can be used to verify the performance of ``conservative'' fusion rules, even for non-Gaussian distributions.
-We also show that conservativeness is preserved after performing a Bayesian update on a fused posterior.
+In Section \ref{s:Applications} we show how our new definition of conservativeness can be used to verify the performance of ``conservative'' fusion rules, even for non-Gaussian distributions, assuming specific properties of the distributions being fused.
 In Section \ref{sec: Conclusion}, we provide concluding remarks.